andrew/ultimate-awesome/README.md

 - [Windows-Terminal-Guide](https://github.com/mikeroyal/Windows-Terminal-Guide) - Windows Terminal Guide.
 - [awesome-air-quality](https://github.com/openaq/awesome-air-quality) - An awesome list of air quality resources.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
+- [awesome-sui](https://github.com/sui-foundation/awesome-sui) - A curated list of Move code and resources. .
 - [awesome-virtual-reality](https://github.com/vmfunc/awesome-virtual-reality) - 🥕A curated collection of Virtual Reality Resources.
 - [awesome-language-learning](https://github.com/Vuizur/awesome-language-learning) - A curated list of amazing projects that help you learn languages.
 - [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.